 Industrial Machinery Cold Calling

-Industrial machinery cold calling for plant and capex meetings.
+Industrial machinery cold calling for technical-fit meetings.

 Market logic